$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-with multiplication induced by the composition of maps between the corresponding matrix factorizations.
-It should be noted that $H_n(\vec{k})$ is a $\bZ$-graded, finite dimensional, associative algebra with unit.
-Moreover, the algebra is a $\bZ$-graded, symmetric Frobenius algebra of Gorenstein parameter $2d(\vec{k})$, that is, $H_n(\vec{k})\{-2d(\vec{k})\}$ is graded isomorphic (as $H_n(\vec{k})$-bimodules) to its graded dual.
-The trace $\tau$ is given by pairing elements of $H_n(\vec{k})$ with the identity $1=\sum_{u\in W_n(\vec{k})}\mathrm{id}(\widehat{u})$. \end{defn} \begin{rem} In~\cite{mack1} Mackaay has chosen a certain monomial basis called \textit{LT-basis}.
-This basis is obtained from a $q$-skew Howe analogon of an \textit{intermediate crystal basis} defined by Leclerc and Toffin~\cite{leto}.
+\begin{rem} In \cite{mack1} Mackaay has chosen a certain monomial basis called \textit{LT-basis}.
+This basis is obtained from a $q$-skew Howe analog of an \textit{intermediate crystal basis} defined by Leclerc--Toffin \cite{leto}.
 We note that all of Mackaay's constructions that are important for us only depend on the fact that this basis is monomial.
-In fact, Mackaay's arguments in Lemma 7.5 in~\cite{mack1} show that, for all choices of bases, all the possibly different $\mathfrak{sl}_n$-web algebras will be Morita equivalent. \end{rem}
+In fact, Mackaay's arguments in \cite[Lemma 7.5]{mack1} show that, for all choices of bases, all the possibly different $\mathfrak{gl}_n$-web algebras will be Morita equivalent. \end{rem}